Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.2.x/deployment/k4k8s-enterprise.md

 ---
-title: Kong for Kubernetes Enterprise
+title: Kong Ingress Controller Enterprise
 ---

-Kong for Kubernetes Enterprise is an enhanced version of the Open-Source Ingress Controller.
+{{site.kic_product_name}} Enterprise is an enhanced version of the Open-Source Ingress Controller.
 It includes all Enterprise plugins and comes with 24x7 support for worry-free production deployment.